Haiku Poems For Kids About Cats and Kittens

 Cat Grooming Itself

 The one thing I hate about cats is the way they get rid of all the hair they’ve groomed from their body.
 Their tongues are quite rough and act like a comb removing dirt and loose hair as they lick themselves all over.
 They are very clean animals and I’m pleased about that, but the fur balls that accumulate in their stomach are brought back up by the animal being sick.
-If you have never seen this, the video below shows a cat in full puke mode.
+If you have never seen this, the video below shows a cat in full puke mode (and illustrates my verse well.)

 (NB.
 This video is not for the squeamish.
 It shows a cat puking up a furball with the sounds of retching.)